Rostlab/SNAP2/README.md

 # SNAP2

 SNAP2 is a method that predicts the effects of single amino acid substitutions in a protein on the protein's function using neural networks.
 A webservice is currently provided by the Rostlab (https://rostlab.org/services/snap/ and https://rostlab.org/services/snap2web/).
-The development by Maximilian Hecht started in November 2011.
-Perl is used as development language.
+The implementation started in November 2011 by Maximilian Hecht.
+Perl is the programming language.

 ## License

-The software is licensed under an Academic Software License Agreement (https://rostlab.org/owiki/index.php/Academic_Software_License_Agreement).
+The software is licensed under an [Academic Software License Agreement](https://rostlab.org/owiki/index.php/Academic_Software_License_Agreement).

 ## Dependencies

 ### Software
 * blast2
 * libai-fann-perl
 * libfile-chdir-perl